TABurrows/taburrows.github.io/_docs/google-cloud/networks-Interconnects.md

 - 50 Mbps - 50 Gbps per connection
 - provided by a Partner/Service Provider who is connected to a Google Colo
 - access with Internal IP Addresses
+To order/connect:
+- SP will provide the connectivity for a VLAN Attachment
+- create a VLAN Attachment - which creates a Pairing Key (unique, lets the SP identify & connect to the associated Cloud Router)
+- SP uses this key to finish configuring your VLAN attachment
+- Request a connection from your SP, SP will confirm
+- in the VLAN Attachment, activate your connection
+- finally configure the on-prem Routes to establish a BGP session with your Cloud Router

 Redundancy with Peer Edge Placement, place an Interconnect in more than one Edge Availability Domain

+nb.
+Each VLAN ATTACHMENT is a Logical Connection between your On-Premises Network and a Single Region in your VPC Network.
+When creating a VLAN Attachment, specify a Cloud Router in the region that contains the Subnets that you want to reach.
+The VLAN Attachment automatically allocates a VLAN ID and BGP Peering IP Address (APPIPA 169.254.x.x address)

+For Layer 2 Connections:
+- you must configure and establish a BGP Session between your Cloud Routers and On-premise Routers

+For Layer 3 Connections:
+- traffic is passed to the SP network, the SP Provider establishes a BGP Session between your Cloud Routers and their on-prem routers for each VLAN Attachment